 Cananéia & Ilha do Cardoso; São Paulo state off the beaten track

-Cananéia, a small town with colonial beauty at every turn, is situated 3.5 hours from São Paulo by car, and Ilha do Cardoso is just over the river from that, amidst national parks and protected lands.
+Cananéia, a small town with colonial beauty at every turn, is situated 3.5 hours from the city of São Paulo by car, and Ilha do Cardoso is just over the river from that, amidst national parks and protected lands.
 If driving up to São Paulo from Curitiba, a trip to Cananeia and Ilha do Cardoso is a great little stopover.
-While a bit of a bugger to get to, both of these places are fantastic spots to escape the fast pace of city life, and for that reason they’re a hide-out for São Paulo’s urban dwellers in the summer.
+While a bit of a bugger to get to, both of these places are fantastic spots to escape the fast pace of city life (São Paulo offers the chance for a pretty jam-packed itinerary!), and for that reason they’re a hide-out for São Paulo’s urban dwellers in the summer.
 However, tourism is still not huge in either, so you can relax and enjoy the beauty without having to dodge the crowds.